wp-plugins/social-media-widget/readme.txt

 	* Cutout - Icontexto Inside Icons at: http://www.iconspedia.com/pack/icontexto-inside-2222/

 * Ability to choose starting icon opacity from 50% opacity to 100% opacity
-	note: on hover, icons are 100% opaque
+	note: on hover, icons are 100% opaque.
+Does not work in Internet Explorer due to bad transparent .png support.
+IE6+ made the buttons look terrible in most cases (black border around the icons) - removed alpha filter to fix this.

+* Ability to choose whether or not to use the rel="nofollow" tag in your links.
+(Recommended see http://en.wikipedia.org/wiki/Nofollow)

+If you like this plugin, please rate it and click "Works" for your Wordpress version!

 == Installation ==

 Follow the steps below to install the plugin.